 Also of economic development significance is Lake County's relatively flat topography.
-Although this can make development easier, the proximity to Lake Michigan and the County's abundance of inland bodies of water makes the region prone to flooding.
-These risks are expected to increase as a result of a changing climate, with stronger and more frequent rainfalls.
-Flooding events not only impact housing and commercial development, but also the road and rail infrastructure the region relies on for the movement of goods and services.
-Increased rainfall can also overburden stormwater systems, which can have a detrimental impact on the entire Lake Michigan watershed.
-More intense storms, including winter snow, pose threats to the utility infrastructure, including power and telecommunications lines.
+Although this characteristic can make development easier, the County's proximity to Lake Michigan and its abundance of inland bodies of water makes the region prone to flooding around these watersheds.3 Terrain impacts floods and relatively flat land means that flood waters may cover the land for days, or even weeks, before dissipating.
+These risks are only expected to increase as a result of a changing climate, with stronger and more frequent rainfalls.4